JEFFERSON PINDER: FIRE & MOVEMENT

 - Street Parking

-Close to the MATCH is the Mid-Main Garage directly to the south across Holman.
+- MetroRail: The MetroRail makes a stop a half-block south of the MATCH at the Ensemble/HCC Station.
+Mid-Main: Close to the MATCH is the Mid-Main Garage (directly to the south at the corner of Holman and Travis).
 This garage is accessible through Holman or Travis Street and is open 24 hours.
 Parking can be paid by credit card or cash at the designated pay machines.
-Parking rates are as follows:
+And lastly, Street Parking: Metered street parking is available in Midtown.
+Please read all parking signs carefully, as available street parking changes depending on the time of day.

 Events at DiverseWorks